halifox/halifox/README.md

 ## Hi there 👋

-This is halifox 🇲🇾

-A minimalist 🧘‍♂️
+I'm **halifox** 🇲🇾

+🌿 Minimalist | 🦊 Fennec Fox Enthusiast | 💻 Software Craftsman

-Software should be a tool 🛠️
+I believe software should be a seamless tool, not a burden. 🛠️

+Let simplicity shape function. ✨